The importance of screening as an information security control

 When it comes to information security, the human element is often the weakest link.
 No matter how advanced an organization’s technology and processes are, they can be undermined by insider threats—whether due to negligence, malicious intent, or lack of awareness.
 A robust screening process helps mitigate these risks by ensuring that individuals with access to sensitive information are trustworthy, reliable, and qualified.

-ISO/IEC 27001:2022 and its Requirements for Screening
+ISO/IEC 27001:2022 and its requirements for screening

 ISO/IEC 27001:2022 mandates that organizations conduct background verification checks on all candidates before they are hired and continue these checks periodically in line with applicable laws, regulations, and ethical considerations.
 The depth of these checks should align with business needs, the sensitivity of the information to be accessed, and the perceived risks.